A Day With David Collett of Westridge Equestrian

 It’s a full on job here with their jumpers, outside schoolers and breakers, agisters as well as grazers on the approximately 49 acres.
 With David also giving lessons he is very busy riding up to 8 horses a day as well.
 Phew, it makes me feel tired just writing about it!

 When you meet David you are immediately struck by his positive enthusiasm and sunny disposition.
-While Craig is organising hay and haylage to go out to the horses in the paddocks I ask David a bit about his history with horses.
+I ask David a bit about his history with horses.
 David got his first pony at 3 ad did a lot of riding in the Rodney and Waitemata areas from an early age.
 He also rode for local identity Ron Cook and did a lot of A&P showing and show jumping and later did a stint working for John Cottle.

 Next we are off to the paddocks to bring in 5 horses for work.
 David is catching 3 from one paddock including Prinz who he rides in a variety of Saddlery Direct sponsored tack.
 As he catches them, David explains that Prinz is a bit of a character about been caught and can play the ‘don’t want to be caught’ game quite well.
 Today he is feeling cooperative though and the horses are all soon in the covered yards.

 Grooming is not done with a hose in this yard!
-Out comes the grooming kit and Craig and David get stuck in getting muddy horses clean and presentable.
-David says his A&P history has made him very particular about how horses are turned out and Craig says hands on grooming is so important to see how your horse is feeling and to check for any soreness.
+Out comes the grooming kit and David gets stuck in getting muddy horses clean and presentable.
+David says his A&P history has made him very particular about how horses are turned out and hands on grooming is so important to see how your horse is feeling and to check for any soreness.

 Prinz and Lingo are first up for riding today with Prinz looking very smart in his Silver Crown X Nose Bridle and his Total Fit Shoulder Relief Girth.
 David comments that Prinz likes and goes well in his X nose bridle and the support it gives him.
 The total fit girth looks great on him and you can really see the clearance it gives behind the horse’s front legs.